 The main criterion for selecting projects and actions is basin-wide importance.
 This includes issues that require a basin-wide perspective and cooperation among the basin countries, and those that require inter-ministry or inter-sector coordinating mechanisms and policy integration.
 The funds will support projects that promote sustainable development and cover several regions and countries.
-GWP CEE is a member of the Danube Strategy Task Force together with representatives from Danube basin countries.
+GWP CEE is a permanent participant of the EU Strategy for the Danube Region Priority Areas 4 and 5 Steering Groups.